raiet13/js-rails-updated/notes.md

 - Make adjustments from Walkthrough to remove functionality that is not working 100% properly and has no bearing on the spec requirements.

-- Project Support
-    -> Create new show without page refresh -- it keeps rendering JSON instead of staying on page

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 - Nice to Haves -